 A Birth Injury Can be Caused by Medical Malpractice

 The actions (or inaction) of your medical providers can cause a birth injury, such as cerebral palsy.
 This commonly occurs when the medical staff doesn’t recognize that the fetus is not receiving enough oxygen to the brain, or if they fail to properly intervene following fetal distress during labor.
 If your doctor does not live up to the standard of care consistent with what is expected in the medical community he/she may be held liable for malpractice.
 It is important that medical staff closely monitor the fetus for any indication of fetal distress during labor and delivery.
 Some tests which may indicate the fetus is in distress include doppler ultrasounds, fetal monitor strips, bio-physical profiles, stress tests and non-stress tests.
 These tests are then used by doctors to help identify potential problems, such as whether there is an adequate supply blood (oxygen) to the child.
 Your doctor must closely monitor these test results which can alert him/her to changes that require additional testing or actions.
 If your doctor fails to order the appropriate tests, closely monitor the results or take proper intervention following a change he/she may have committed malpractice.

-If your child was born with cerebral palsy, contact Brent Wieand in his Philadelphia office today.
+If your child was born with cerebral palsy, contact Brent Wieand, a birth injury lawyer in Philadelphia, PA, today.
 Brent will investigate your claim to see if he can help you get justice for your child and recover compensation for medical bills and other losses he/she will endure.
-Don’t be a victim twice, call Brent today at 1(800) 481-5206.
+Don’t be a victim twice, call Brent today at 1(888) 789-3161.